EDortta/YeAPF/0.8.61/readme-skel-sample-folders.txt

 [ skeleton ]
 This folder contains different skeletons that can be used to build YeAPF applications.
-A Skeleton is a set of files that will be copied onto a user application folder substituing (more of the time) the files present there but keeping untouched user files.
+A Skeleton is a set of files that will be copied onto an user application folder substituing (more of the time) the files present there but keeping untouched user files.
 The most important and well mantained skeleton is skel/webApp.
 This is the source from wich the other are updated.